department-of-veterans-affairs/vagov-content/pages/education/about-gi-bill-benefits/montgomery-selected-reserve.md

 **And all of these must also be true.
 You:**
 - Complete your initial active duty for training (IADT), **and**
-- Get a high school diploma or certificate of equal value, like a High School Equivalency Diploma or GED, before finishing IADT (**Note:** you can't use 12 hours toward a college degree to meet this requirement), **and**
+- Get a high school diploma or certificate of equal value, like a High School Equivalency Diploma or GED, before finishing IADT (**Note:** You can't use 12 hours toward a college degree to meet this requirement), **and**
 - Stay in good standing while serving in an active Selected Reserve unit <br>
 (**Note:** You'll still be eligible if you're discharged from Selected Reserve service due to a disability that was not caused by misconduct)